Internship Program Information

-Mixed Media’s well-established internship program provides top caliber students an exceptional opportunity to explore and learn all aspects of publicity in a home-based business.
-Interns gain valuable knowledge and insight of the music industry, and importantly, make contacts in the media in this competitive field.
+Mixed Media’s well-established internship program provides top-caliber students an exceptional opportunity to explore and learn all aspects of publicity in a business.
+Interns gain valuable knowledge and insight into the music industry, and importantly, make contacts in the media in this competitive field.

 Interns can be assigned to various clients, working closely with the owner Ginny Shea to assist in daily PR work including:

 Creating electronic press kits and digital downloads via Dropbox for client feature story/review/airplay

 Proofreading news releases/newsletters

 Coordinating promotional bulk mailings to targeted mailing lists for traditional press, TV, and radio